Kratosgp/CapslockRemoved/README.md

 This repository consits of files to remove your Caps Lock key function from Boot

-You do **NOT** have to download any files manually just - Follow the Installation, automatically driver will be installed to your pc through shell script made by me.
+You do **NOT** have to download any files manually just - Follow the Installation, automatically key will be disabled in your pc through shell script made by me.

+This repository conists of files that will disable your Caps Lock key from Boot, it uses a systemd service to enable and start the service which will turn off caps key at system boot and two other programs such as xmodmap to keycode (#capskey) as NoSymbol and xdotool to toggle on/off caps lock if its stuck.

+*GOOD LUCK ")*

 **Installation:**